 Marketing Campaign Components

-Channels: Where will your content and messaging be distributed?
-For example, if you’re running a social media marketing campaign, you might specifically prioritize growing the channels most relevant to your audience and omit those where you’re least likely to grow a loyal following.
+Where will your content and messaging be distributed?
+Let's say you’re running a social media marketing campaign.
+You might prioritize growing the channels most relevant to your audience.
+You can also omit those where you’re least likely to grow a loyal following.

-Budget: Not all marketing campaigns require an incremental budget, but many still do.
-Factor in the agency, advertising, and freelance costs, if appropriate, and factor these numbers into any ROI analysis for your campaign.
+Not all marketing campaigns require an incremental budget, but many still do.
+Factor in the agency, advertising, and freelance costs.
+Then, factor these numbers into any ROI analysis for your campaign.

-Team: Who are the individuals you’re relying on to get the job done?
-Before kickstarting your campaign, make sure you designate people to work on every aspect of the campaign, from copywriting and design to media buying and reporting.
+Who are the individuals you’re relying on to get the job done?
+Before kickstarting your campaign, designate people to work on every aspect of the campaign.
+You should know who handles copywriting, design, media buying, and reporting.

-Creative Assets: A great marketing campaign should have great creative assets to match.
-Whether it’s a sleek website design, a video commercial, or an interactive infographic, make sure your design is professional and fitting for the purpose of the campaign.
+A great marketing campaign should have great creative assets to match.
+Whether it’s a sleek website design or an interactive infographic, make sure your design is professional.
+All your assets should fit the purpose of the campaign.

 How to Create a Successful Marketing Campaign